Loading...

 • PCI device identification and targeted inspection using lspci .

-• Driver/module binding concepts: “kernel driver in use” vs “available kernel modules.”
+• Driver/module binding: “kernel driver in use” versus “available kernel modules.”

 • sysfs as a source of truth for kernel object state ( /sys ).